omaraflak/omaraflak.github.io/markdown/symmetric-polynomial.md

 :title: Symmetric Polynomials
-:description: Special property of symmetric polynomials.
+:description: Divide the degree of a polynomial by 2!
 :year: 2021
 :month: 11
 :day: 3